discordjs/guide/guide/popular-topics/errors.md

 <branch version="12.x">

 ::: warning
-Before the release of version, there used to be an issue where the token was not prefixed correctly, which resulted in valid tokens being marked as invalid.
+Before the release of version 12, there used to be an issue where the token was not prefixed correctly, which resulted in valid tokens being marked as invalid.
 If you have verified that all of the above is not the case, make sure you have updated discord.js to the current stable version.
 :::

 </branch>

 ### Request to use token, but token was unavailable to the client.

-Another common error–this error originates from the client attempting to execute an action that requires the token, but the token not being available.
+Another common error–this error originates from the client attempting to execute an action that requires the token but the token not being available.
 This is most commonly caused by destroying the client and then trying to perform an action.

 This error is also caused by attempting to use a client that has not logged in.
 Both of the examples below will throw errors.